hyojin0912/HJ-GPCRact/scripts/README.md

 ## 1. Run Inference (Quickstart & Evaluation)

-Use `inference.py` to evaluate a trained model checkpoint on a test set.
-It generates a CSV file with predicted probabilities for Agonism, Antagonism, and Non-binding.
+Use `inference.py` to run a trained model checkpoint on a query CSV.
+By default it saves the raw Stage-1 binding probability, Stage-2 activity prediction, and both activity logits; adding `--apply_rescue` also writes the paper-matched three-class label via the confidence-based rescue rule.

 ### Quickstart (Toy Sample)
 By default, the script is configured to run on a minimal toy dataset.
 You can run it directly without any arguments:
 ```bash
 python scripts/inference.py
 ```
-(This will read from `data/sample/` and output predictions to `results/predictions.csv`)
+(Reads from `data/sample/` and saves to `results/predictions_toy_dataset.csv`.)

 ### Full Evaluation
 To evaluate the model on the full test split after downloading the dataset: